adult man holding a book, sitting on floor with dog and a laughing school-age boy and girl

 First Steps

 Since literacy is one of the most important skills we learn, take some time to plan how to make family literacy part of your life.
-Here are three things you can do starting now:
+Here are five things you can do starting now:

 • Try to build literacy into your daily routine as a family and make it fun.